Class Outline

 - Mono-operation bias: The use of only a single implementation of the independent variable, cause, program or treatment in your study.

-- Experimenter bias: The experimenter transfers expectations to the participants in a manner that affects performance for dependent variables.
+- Experimenter bias: The experimenter transfers expectations to the participants in a manner that affects performance on dependent variables.

 - Multitrait-Multimethod Matrix (MTMM):